-Currently, numerous MOEs are testing ADS-equipped vehicles in multiple jurisdictions.
-It is anticipated testing will be expanded to include most jurisdictions.
-This section provides guidelines for testing ADSequipped vehicles by MOEs.
+Numerous manufacturers and other entities are testing ADS-equipped vehicles in multiple jurisdictions.
+It is anticipated that testing will be expanded to include additional jurisdictions.
+This section provides guidelines for licensing drivers who test ADS-equipped vehicles by manufacturers and other entities.